hashicorp/terraform/website/docs/configuration/providers.html.md

 }
 ```

-The name given in the block header (`"google"` in this example) is the name
+The name given in the block header (`"google"` in this example) is the name of
-of the provider to configure.
-Terraform associates each resource type with
-a provider by taking the first word of the resource type name (separated by
-underscores), and so the "google" provider is assumed to be the provider for
+the provider to configure, which is either the provider type or
-the resource type name `google_compute_instance`.
+[localname](sourcelink), depending on your configuration.

 The body of the block (between `{` and `}`) contains configuration arguments
 for the provider itself.
 Most arguments in this section are specified by